Btibert3/pypeds/README.md

 - include tooling to help analysts connect to Salesforce or Data Warehouses/Databases
 - transform methods per survey, common visualization and mapping, and basic machine learning functionality

+## Notes

+1. It appears that the mission statement data is not part of the full surveys, _but_ is included in the MS Access version.
+Obviously it's less than ideal that the data collected is not included within the full file option, which this package highly leverages.

 ## TODO

 college scorecard with input to accept download